 Phase 3: Development and upload of content

 The IM&T team integrated the toolkit design to ensure fit with the current RNAO web infrastructure.
 They also developed elements and components to allow the easy navigation and display of the content, developed, integrated and modified modules to enhance website functionality, and provided demos and training to web editor and toolkit developers.
 Once the Leading Change Toolkit™ development team and expert panel finalized content, it was shared with the web editor for upload.
 The web editor worked closely with the IM&T team and the graphic designers to ensure that the site functionality and design were maintained.
 Each page was uploaded, reviewed and approved by the development team and the IM&T team.

 Phase 4: Integrating feedback from user testing

-The IM&T team made revisions to the navigation, functions and flow of the Leading Change Toolkit™ website after receiving feedback from user testing (as described in #7.
-User Testing).
-The Leading Change Toolkit™ Development Team, the IM&T team, and graphic designers held meetings to review all feedback from user testing to inform improvements that were required prior to the launch of the website.
+The IM&T team made revisions to the navigation, functions and flow of the Leading Change Toolkit™ website after receiving feedback from user testing (see #7 "User Testing", above).
+The Leading Change Toolkit™ development team, the IM&T team, and graphic designers held meetings to review all feedback from user testing to inform improvements that were required prior to the launch of the website.

-Phase 5: Monitoring, updating, and sustainment
+Phase 5: Monitoring, updating and maintenance

-In addition to regular monitoring and sustainment, the Leading Change Toolkit™, as a living resource, will continue to be modified and updated as new content becomes available.
-The Leading Change Toolkit™ Development Team welcomes continued feedback and suggestions from end-users to continuously enhance the user experience and engagement.
+The Leading Change Toolkit™ is a living resource.
+In addition to regular monitoring and maintenance, it will continue to be modified and updated as new content becomes available.
+The Leading Change Toolkit™ Development Team welcomes continued feedback and suggestions from end users to improve user experience and engagement.